CIS565-Fall-2013/Project5-WebGL/README.md

 The first part of this project is a WebGL terrain renderer.
 [Click HERE to see it.](http://nmarshak1337.github.io/Project5-WebGL/part1/terrain_render.html).
 [Click HERE to see a video](http://youtu.be/2DtJ2FN_TD8).

 * The terrain renderer uses height field (DEM) data from NASA ASTER (Mt.
 Fuji) and the USGS (Mt.
 Rainier).
-* I used a [forum post by TrickyVein](http://forums.nexusmods.com/index.php?/topic/517230-tutorial-converting-a-dem-to-a-heightmap/) to convert DEM data to a heightmap.
+* I followed a [forum post by TrickyVein](http://forums.nexusmods.com/index.php?/topic/517230-tutorial-converting-a-dem-to-a-heightmap/) to convert DEM data to a heightmap.
 I also wrote [my own tutorial](http://lightspeedbanana.blogspot.com/2013/11/getting-nasa-height-field-data.html) on how to get data from the USGS.
 * I perform morphing in the vertex shader by reading two height fields as textures, blending, then using the blended result to perturb the vertices:

 ```glsl